edenlabllc/kodjin.cli/docs/command-generate-completions.md

 # generate-completions

 Kodjin-cli supports auto-completion for basic commands.
-Currently `bash`, `elvish`, `fish`, `powershell` and `zsh` shells are supported.
+Currently `bash`, `fish`, `powershell` and `zsh` shells are supported.
 To make Auto-completion works, you have to generates the completion file.

 How to use auto-completions is written in [Command auto-completion](./command-auto-completion.md)